railsuser2014/openobject-doc-book-en/source/book/4/4_09_Accounts/4_09_Accounts_place.rst

 .. index::
    single: Journal; Minimal journals

-.. tip::   **Attention**  *Minimal journals*
+.. note::  Minimal journals

 	At a minimum you have to create one analytic journal for Sales and one for Purchases.
 	If you don't create these two, Open ERP won't validate invoices linked to an analytic account because it wouldn't be able to create an analytic accounting entry automatically.

 .. figure::  images/account_analytic_journal.png
    :align: center